CERTAIN LIVES ARE WORTHLESS

 because someone found their lives to have low value.

-These safeguards to protect patients whose lives
+These safeguards to protect patients whose lives might be devalued

 are arranged beginning with the most powerful and significant methods